I already have 6 SFH's and have been playing the SFH game since 2002. (Seriously playing since 2012)

 Hence, most MFH are handled by Property Managers.
 Too much time gets spent on low value added activities.

-@Jason Johnson a lot of investors after starting out with turnkeys and getting a few properties realize that at a measly few hundred of dollars of cashflow per property that you are not going to get where you want to be.
+@Jason J. a lot of investors after starting out with turnkeys and getting a few properties realize that at a measly few hundred of dollars of cashflow per property that you are not going to get where you want to be.

 A few options that I see a lot of people go is doing the BRRR, being and LP in a syndication, or Kon preforming notes.